OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 | **1.6.5** | [ADDED] Verify that a cryptographic inventory is performed, maintained, regularly updated, and includes all cryptographic keys, algorithms, and certificates used by the application. | | ✓ | ✓ | 311 |
 | **1.6.7** | [ADDED] Verify that cryptographic discovery mechanisms are employed to identify all instances of cryptography in the system, including encryption, hashing, and signing operations. | | ✓ | ✓ | 311 |

-In addition to outlining general principles and best practices, this document also provides more in-depth technical information about the requirements in Appendix V.

 ## V6.1 Data Classification

 | # | Description | L1 | L2 | L3 | CWE |